How many units are in The Metropolitan?

 How is the building secured?

 All external building entrances are secured via key fobs and/or remote controlled garage access.
+The lobby elevators require key fobs to access.
 Video surveillance cameras are installed.

 How are utilities handled?